universalmind303/greenfield/README.md

 ### Deploy

 Follow [this guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-automatic-deployment-with-git-with-a-vps) to configure your deployment server.
-When you're ready to deplay:
+When you're ready to deploy:

 #### On your computer: